-Inter-regional transportation via the Berkshire Flyer as well as intra-regional transportation initiatives (expanded BRTA capacity; county-wide bike paths; electric vehicle-charging stations; micro-transit) have all seen renewed interest and investment from regional stakeholders.
-With support from the federal government and Commonwealth, these projects can strengthen connections between urban and rural centers and, in parallel, people to knowledge and jobs.
+Inter-regional transportation via the Berkshire Flyer as well as intra-regional transportation initiatives (e.g., expanded BRTA capacity; county-wide bike paths; electric vehicle-charging stations; micro-transit) have all seen renewed investment from interest and regional stakeholders.
+With support from the federal government and Commonwealth, these projects have the potential to strengthen connections between urban and rural centers and, in parallel, people to knowledge and jobs.
 The Berkshire Flyer pilot is already showing promise.